fdwootton/Team-Profile-Generator/README.md

   - [Questions](#questions)

   ## **Installation**
-  npm i (inquirer and jest are in the package.json file)
+  run "npm i" in the terminal (inquirer and jest are in the package.json file)

   ## **Usage**
   First, clone the repository.
 Open your terminal and navigate to the Team-Profile_Generator directory.
 Run "npm i" in the terminal.
 Run "node ." to start the application.